-So lets dive right in and see what exactly is involved, when it comes to designing your own formulation.
+Let’s dive right in and see what exactly is involved in designing your own formulation.

-You can also join me here for step 4, for more note on formulating your own skin cream.
+You can also join us here for step four, for more information on formulating your own skin cream.

 The basic outline of a lotion is as follows: